retiman/clj-httpc/Readme.md

 - Allows user to specify HttpParams to underlying HttpClient
 - Logs all redirects
 - Aborts downloading of response body if content types don't match
-- Aborts downloading of response body if content length is too long (even if length isn't known beforehand)
+- Aborts downloading of response body if content length is too long

 ## Usage